-The CEO will endeavour to review categories of publications which are publicly available at the commencement of the election period with a view to removing those publications which contain electoral matter relating to Councillors.
+The CEO or Director Corporate Services will endeavour to review categories of publications which are publicly available at the commencement of the election period with a view to removing those publications which contain electoral matter relating to Councillors.
 Publications which are, or material which is, displayed at Council premises and assessed as containing electoral matter may be temporarily removed from display.
 Any material so removed may still be provided to members of the community upon request.